Mount Chapman

 The remoteness of Mount Chapman has left it largely untouched by human history.
-The mountain is named after Colonel David C. Chapman (1876-1944), a Knoxville business leader who led efforts to establish a national park in the Great Smokies.
-As head of the Tennessee Great Smoky Mountains Park Commission from 1927 to 1937, Chapman raised funds and negotiated hundreds of land purchases that would make the park possible.
+The mountain is named after Colonel David C. Chapman, a Knoxville business leader who led efforts to establish a national park in the Smokies.
+As head of the Tennessee Great Smoky Mountains Park Commission from 1927 to 1937, Chapman raised funds and negotiated hundreds of land purchases that helped make the park possible.
 Arnold Guyot crossed Mount Chapman in the late 1850s, measuring the mountain's summit at 6,447 feet (Guyot called it "Mount Alexander" after a Princeton colleague).
 The leg of the Appalachian Trail crossing Chapman's eastern slope was constructed in 1935.

 Mount Chapman is approximately 11 mi from the nearest parking lot at the Cosby Campground and 14.5 mi from Newfound Gap.
 From the Cosby Campground (specifically behind Campsite B51), the Snake Den Ridge Trail winds for 5.3 mi to its junction with the Appalachian Trail at Inadu Knob.
-Following the AT from Inadu, Chapman's main peak is approximately 5.2 mi to the south, with the trail first crossing the slopes of Old Black, Mount Guyot, and Tricorner Knob.
+Chapman's main peak is approximately 5.2 mi to the south of Inadu Knob, with the trail first crossing the slopes of Old Black, Mount Guyot, and Tricorner Knob.
 A short bushwhack is required to reach the summit.
 The Tricorner Knob Shelter is approximately 1.5 mi to the northeast of Mount Chapman.